 At Kennesaw State University ENGL 1101 and ENGL 1102 (English Composition I & II) are required for all undergraduate degrees.
 A grade of “C” or better is required for ENGL 1101 and ENGL 1102.

 Students must earn at least 25 percent of the credit hours required for a baccalaureate degree, which includes at least 21 hours of upper-division courses (Coles College of Business requires 33 hours), through instruction offered by Kennesaw State.
 Credit hours earned through instruction offered by KSU does not include coursework transferred from other institutions, prior learning assessments, credit by examination (e.g., CLEP, AP, IB), or credits earned through a consortium that did not originate from KSU (i.e., cross registration).

 Graduation with Honors

 An institutional grade point average of at least 3.5 is required for students to graduate cum laude, 3.7 to graduate magna cum laude and 3.9 to graduate summa cum laude from a baccalaureate program.
-Graduation with honors requires that students earn at least 60 semester credit hours in residence at Kennesaw State University for the bachelor’s degree.
-Approved accelerated bachelor to masters courses will be included in the 60 earned semester hours required for honors.
+Graduation with honors requires that students earn at least 30 semester credit hours in residence at Kennesaw State University for the bachelor’s degree.
+Double Owl courses will be included in the 30 earned semester hours required for honors.

-To receive honors at graduation, “second degree” and Academic Renewal students must have at least 60 earned hours of credit at KSU after the “second degree” or Academic Renewal status was granted.
-In addition, for honors, students who have repeated courses must have at least 60 earned hours of credit at KSU after the hours for the repeated courses have been excluded.
+To receive honors at graduation, “second degree” and Academic Renewal students must have at least 30 earned hours of credit at KSU after the “second degree” or Academic Renewal status was granted.
+In addition, for honors, students who have repeated courses must have at least 30 earned hours of credit at KSU after the hours for the repeated courses have been excluded